 |

-How are Cashless Atms Different than Regular Atms When it Comes to Processing?
+How is Point of Banking Different than Regular Atms When it Comes to Processing?

-There is a major difference between the way banking industry regulations process cashless atm machines, and regular atm machines.
-Cashless machines are processed differently than regular atm machines.
+There is a major difference between the way banking industry regulations process Point of Banking machines (an ATM-like device), and regular atm machines.
+Point of Banking machines are processed differently than regular atm machines.

 A regular cash dispensing atm machine collects "interchange" for each successful transaction it performs.
 Interchange is a fee that the cardholder's issuing bank pays to the networks to cover processing costs.
 The networks keep a portion to cover their cost of providing network access into cardholder's banks.
 Without this service, there would be no way to get approval codes for transactions because banks don't just let anyone connect to their system.